 - Dogged Nice Guy: You find out in the latter half of the film that Seiji had always admired Shizuku from afar and had borrowed all of the fantasy books in the library in an attempt to make her notice him.

 - Follow the White Rabbit: Shizuku follows the cat across town.

-- "Friends" Rent Control: A rare aversion, the apartment Shizuku lives in is cramped and cluttered with Shizuku sharing bunk beds with her twenty-something sister for most of the movie
+- "Friends" Rent Control: Averted.
+The apartment Shizuku lives in is cramped and cluttered with Shizuku sharing bunk beds with her twenty-something sister for most of the movie.

 - Ghibli Hills: Averted.
 The story is deliberately linked to Tokyo: in fact, it's set in the very same Tama New Town development the forest creatures tried to halt in Pom Poko.
 Shizuku even acknowledges this by writing a parody of "Country Road" called "Concrete Road".